cuducos/airnope/README.md

 #### On your Telegram

 The easiest way is to send the message to [`@airnope_bot`](https://t.me/airnope_bot).
-If the messages disappears, it means the bot considered it spam and deleted it; all good otherwise.
+If the message disappears, it means the bot considered it spam and deleted it; otherwise, it's all good.

 #### On your terminal